 - Easier to make progress on an existing debt: With only the principal balance to tackle, your money isn’t being wasted on interest payments.

-- You’ll usually pay interest on other purchases: With many cards, if you transfer a balance, you will lose the grace period on regular purchases until your entire balance is paid in full.
+- You’ll usually pay interest on other purchases: With many cards, if you transfer a balance, you will lose the grace period on regular purchases until your balance is paid in full.
 That means interest will begin accruing from your purchase date, even if you pay the purchase balance in full each month.

-How to Decide Which Offer Is Best for You
+How To Decide Which Offer Is Best for You

 Looking to the future, consider what a 0% card has to offer beyond just the zero-interest promotion.
 Examine a card’s overall terms and conditions, including the regular APR, fees, and the opportunity to earn rewards.